 Sligo's Neolithic Landscape

-The passage tomb landscape of County Sligo, which includes such landmarks as Queen Maeve's cairn and the megalithic cemeteries at Carrowkeel and Carrowmore, has been approved for inclusion on Ireland's tentative list of world heritage sites.
+The passage tomb landscape of County Sligo, encompassing prominent sites such as Queen Maeve’s Cairn and the megalithic cemeteries at Carrowkeel and Carrowmore, has been officially added to Ireland’s Tentative List for UNESCO World Heritage designation.

 Scenic Sligo